New Tool to Detect Inhomogeneous Chiral Symmetry Breaking: Acknowledgements

 \section{Acknowledgements}

-It is our pleasure to thank Fabian Rennecke, Julian Bernhardt, Ricardo Costa de Almeida, Renan Hirayama, and Curtis Abell for helpful discussions about the content of this manuscript.
-This work has been supported by the Alexander von Humboldt Foundation, the Deutsche Forschungsgemeinschaft (DFG) through the Collaborative Research Center TransRegio CRC-TR 211 ``Strong-interaction matter under extreme conditions'' and the individual grant FI 970/16-1.
+It is our pleasure to thank Fabian Rennecke, Ricardo Costa de Almeida, Renan Hirayama, and Curtis Abell for helpful discussions about the content of this manuscript.
+This work has been supported by the Alexander von Humboldt Foundation, by the Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo (FAPESP), grant 2024/13426-0, by the Deutsche Forschungsgemeinschaft (DFG) through the Collaborative Research Center TransRegio CRC-TR 211 ``Strong-interaction matter under extreme conditions'' and the individual grant FI 970/16-1.